Wendy’s Lab is one of the most magical places in the world to visit

 Our Facilities

-Wendy’s deep love for the ocean and its vibrant coral reefs inspired the creation of the Island Outpost, a sanctuary dedicated to marine conservation and science.
-Her passion for protecting fragile ecosystems led to the founding of Lighthouse Reef Research Repository (Lr³ “L-R-Cubed”), a non profit organization focused on protecting Lighthouse Reef Atoll Belize by hosting researchers and collecting data for evidence of change.
+Wendy’s deep love for the ocean and its vibrant coral reefs inspired the creation of the Island Outpost, a sanctuary for marine conservation and science.
+This passion led to the founding of the Lighthouse Reef Research Repository (Lr³ “L-R-Cubed”), a nonprofit dedicated to protecting Belize’s Lighthouse Reef Atoll by hosting researchers and collecting long-term data on ecosystem change.

-What began as Wendy’s Lab—an intimate space for sharing knowledge—has evolved into a fully functional research station that supports rigorous fieldwork and fosters collaboration among scientists, students, and citizen scientists.
+What began as Wendy’s Lab—an intimate space for sharing knowledge—has grown into a fully equipped research station supporting rigorous fieldwork and collaboration among scientists, graduate students, and citizen scientists.
+This is not a vacation or student tour venue; while we can recommend partners for educational or exploratory visits, Lr³ facilities are reserved for professors, graduate students, and professional researchers conducting field studies.

-Today, the Island Outpost, Wendy’s Lab, offers a rare opportunity for universities, graduate programs, independent researchers, and undergraduate field courses to operate in one of the most biologically rich reef systems in the Western Hemisphere.
-Our facilities are equipped to support a wide range of scientific, conservation, and educational objectives:
+Today the Island Outpost offers a rare opportunity to work within one of the most biologically rich reef systems in the Western Hemisphere, with facilities designed to support a wide range of scientific, conservation, and educational projects.

 Core Research Infrastructure